kuzzleio/kuzzle/doc/2/guides/getting-started/6-understand-application-development/index.md

 Once the features have been registered, it is possible to start our Kuzzle application with the [Backend.start](/core/2/some-link) method.

 ::: warning
-Once the application has been started with the [Backend.start](/core/2/some-link) method, it is no longer possible to register new features.
+Once the application has been started with the [Backend.start](/core/2/some-link) method, **it is no longer possible to register new features**.
 :::

 We will see in detail how to add controllers and pipes in the next chapters of this Getting Started.